candimods/stretchermod/README.md

 stretcher mod that can be used with candimods vehicle and ambulances for 5M Can be used on ESx and Non ESX Servers

+This is an Expansive mod meant to bring realisim to EMS Roleplay.
+Thanks to the contributing devs without you this mod would not be possible

 preview video https://youtu.be/VNUHTyffwtk

 orginal script by https://forum.cfx.re/t/release-litter-stretcher-v4-0-v2-4/760701